 Leg Warmers Cable Knitting Pattern

-The leg warmers are knitted in the round with a 5.5mm circular needle, you do not need to do any seaming after completing the knitting part.
-However, there is some important note in the pattern that you need to pay attention to, especially when there is a cable knitting pattern between the last stitch of the previous round and the first stitch on the next round.
+The leg warmers are knitted in the round with a 5.5mm circular needle.
+You do not need to do any seaming after completing the knitting part.
+However, there is some important note in the pattern that you need to pay attention to, especially when there is a cable knitting pattern between the last stitch of the previous round and the first stitch of the next round.
 No worry, I have that explained clearly and if you still have difficulty in understanding, please let me know.

 Enjoy knitting them!

-Download and print separately the knitting PATTERN.
+Download and print the leg warmers knitting pattern separately.
 Construction: Work in Round

 Materials